 - regularly reviewed the prospective developments in the legislative and regulatory environments;

 - monitored and reviewed the Company’s response to environmental legislation and regulation, ensuring the appropriate risk mitigation controls were being implemented, monitored and evaluated;

 - monitored the suitability of internal and external communication of sustainability and placemaking related activities;

 - supported the formulation of a health and wellbeing strategy which is being developed to improve the wellbeing of the Group’s people and create a more inclusive workplace; and

 - continued to review and evaluate the Group’s collaboration with education partners, which is aiming to positively impact people and communities.

-The Committee members completed a performance evaluation during the financial year and a report was presented by the Secretary to the Committee and discussed.
-The Committee was found to be effective and it was concluded that the Committee had fulfilled its remit and had in place appropriate Terms of Reference.
+A report was presented to the Members of the Committee at the Board meeting in June 2019.
+The findings of the evaluation were discussed and the Committee was found to be effective, concluding that it had fulfilled its remit and had in place appropriate Terms of Reference.